Chiefs’ Patrick Mahomes wins Nationwide Charity Challenge - NewsBreak

 Chiefs’ Patrick Mahomes wins Nationwide Charity Challenge

 Patrick Mahomes, the team’s Walter Payton NFL Man of the Year nominee , is now the winner of Nationwide’s Charity Challenge.
-Nationwide will donate $25,000 to Mahomes’ foundation, 15 and the Mahomies.Patrick Mahomes Super Bowl MVP odds at the end of regular season
+Nationwide will donate $25,000 to Mahomes’ foundation, 15 and the Mahomies.Patrick Mahomes’ Super Bowl MVP odds at end of regular season

 This is the third year in a row and the fourth time overall that a Kansas City Chiefs